Patch-Grid: An Efficient and Feature-Preserving Neural Implicit Surface Representation: Our method

 Given the continuous feature vector field $F_p(\mathbf{x})$, we use an MLP decoder $f$ to represent surface patch $S_p$ as part of the zero-level set $Z_p$ of the following function,

-The surface shape thus generated is independent of the absolute position of the query point but depends solely on the interpolated features $\mathbf{v}(\mathbf{x})$.
+The surface shape thus generated is independent of the absolute position of the query point but depends solely on the interpolated features.
 The use of the patch feature volume allows the decoder $f$ to be pretrained on a shape dataset to learn a local shape prior, as we will explain in Sec.~\ref{sec:local_shape_update}.

-Representing a surface patch in a local domain defined by the patch volume is a key design that distinguishes our method from the global approach used in~\cite{Guo2022NHRep}.
+Representing a surface patch locally by the patch volume is a key design that distinguishes our method from the global approach used in \textit{NH-Rep}~\cite{Guo2022NHRep}.
 In this way, each learned implicit function of a surface patch is only defined within the patch volume as shown in Fig.~\ref{fig:pipeline}(c).
-This effectively trims off the extraneous zero-level set of a learned implicit function outside the patch volume and hence avoids the difficulty of managing extraneous zero-level sets faced by the global approach.
+This effectively trims off the extraneous zero-level set of a learned implicit function outside the patch volume, thus avoiding undesired interference between extraneous zero-level sets faced by the global approach.

 For the remaining extraneous zero-level sets within the patch volumes $V_p$, we need to merge $Z_p$ with its neighboring patches following a sequence of pre-defined Boolean operations, i.e., a CSG tree, to form $S_p$, as will be represented next.